MLRS/gabra-api/public/markdown/tutorial.md

 **[Ġabra](http://mlrs.research.um.edu.mt/resources/gabra/)** is the main site which is intended for normal users.
 **[Ġabra API](http://mlrs.research.um.edu.mt/resources/gabra-api/)** (this site) contains information about the technical aspects of the Ġabra database, including how to access it via the API and the structure of the data.

-Most of the editing features are here on the API site.
+All the editing features are here on the API site.
 It is important to realise that both sites are **using the same database**, so any content you change here will also be changed on the main Ġabra site too.
-You user login is also the same for both sites, although the login form looks a bit different (the API site uses HTTP authentication).

 ## 2. Structure